alvinliu0/vfms/README.md

 ### Model Configuration

-The system expects the Wan2.1 model to be available at:
+The system expects the Wan2.1 model to be available in the project structure:
-- Model code: `/mnt/Wan2.1/`
+- Model code: `Wan2.1/`
-- Checkpoints: `/mnt/Wan2.1/Wan2.1-T2V-1.3B/`
+- Checkpoints: `Wan2.1/Wan2.1-T2V-1.3B/`

 ## 📊 Output